herobank110/factorygame/README.md

 ## Project Overview

-In the midst of a zombie apocalpyse, the player has woken up in a car, driving down a highway.
+In the midst of a zombie apocalypse, the player has woken up in a car, driving down a highway.

 Zombies chase the car and jump in front of it occasionally.
 The player must